VGP/vgp-trees/phase-1/README.md

 	~~~bash
 	cat roadies_v1.1.14.nwk |nw_reroot - GCF_902459465.1 GCA_040954625.2 > roadies_v1.1.15.nwk
 	~~~
-* Branch lengths were recomputed on this rerooted tree using
+* Branch lengths and support values were recomputed on this rerooted tree using

 	~~~bash
 	astral-pro3 -t 64 -C -c roadies_v1.1.15.nwk  -i gene_trees_v1.1.9.nwk -o roadies_v1.1.16a.nwk
 	~~~
 * astral-pro3 cannot infer the position and length of the root branch.
 We manually copied the branch lengths of the `GCF_902459465.1` and `GCA_040954625.2` and the common ancestor from `roadies_v1.1.14.nwk` onto `roadies_v1.1.16a.nwk` to obtain the final tree `roadies_v1.1.16b.nwk`.

+* Support values on the species tree are between 0 and 1.
+Above 0.95 is traditionally considered high.
+Below 0.8 is considered low.
+* Branch lengths are in units of the expected number of substitutions per site.
+	* Note that the root branch length included the manual adjustment noted above and is arbitrarily rooted at its middle point.
+In general, branch lengths among invertebrates and the branches connecting vertebrates and non-vertebrates should be taken with a grain of salt, given the low gene sampling among invertebrates.

+* See [annotations.tsv](annotations.tsv) for an annotation file.

 ### Unconstrained tree (`roadies_v1.1.10c.nwk`)